muditpathak8/playground/README.md

 - Wait for the GitHub Action Workflow to complete
 - The [kosli attest junit](https://docs.kosli.com/client_reference/kosli_attest_junit/) command
   reports the JUnit XML results files in the `--results-dir`.
 The alpha Artifact's tests are written using the Ruby MiniTest framework.
-In this framework, (and most others), it is easy to also output the test results in the JUnit XML format.
+Like most test frameworks, it is easy to output the test results in the JUnit XML format.
 See line 7 of [test/test_base.rb](test/test_base.rb)
 - Refresh your `playground-prod` Environment at https://app.kosli.com and verify it shows the new `playground-alpha` image running.
 The image tag should be the short-sha of your new HEAD commit
 - Open the latest Trail in the `playground-alpha-ci` Flow and verify
   - Its commit-sha name matches the commit in the latest `playground-prod` Snapshot
-  - There is an attestation called `alpha.unit-test`
+  - There is a Trail Event for the attestation called `alpha.unit-test`
-  - Click the `>` chevron in the Trail to open the attestation drop-down
+  - Click the `>` chevron in this Trail Event to open its drop-down
   - Browse the JUnit results in the JSON sent by the `kosli attest junit` command